IGPenguin/mobile-toolkit/README.md

   * Font scale
   * enUS locale
 * (Optional) Search for the device on [GSMArena](https://www.gsmarena.com/ "GSMArena")

+### aservices
+* Print running background services, search for more information about any listed item

 ### areboot
 * Reboot a device